twilken/lanterna/docs/examples/gui/action_list_box.md

 Action List Box
 ---

-An action list box stores a list of actions the user can made.
+An action list box stores a list of actions the user can make.
 Each action runs within its own thread.

 To create an action list: